MicrosoftDocs/defender-docs/defender-endpoint/mde-sap-windows-server.md

 > [!CAUTION]
 > It is not recommended to disable security software unless there is no alternative to solve or isolate a problem.

 Defender for Endpoint should be configured with [tamper protection](prevent-changes-to-security-settings-with-tamper-protection.md) turned on.
-To temporarily disable Defender for Endpoint to isolate problems, it's recommended to use [troubleshooting mode](enable-troubleshooting-mode.md).
+To temporarily disable Defender for Endpoint to isolate problems, use [troubleshooting mode](enable-troubleshooting-mode.md).

 To shut down various subcomponents of the Microsoft Defender Antivirus solution, run the following commands: